 During the week before surgery:

-- You may be asked to stop taking medicines that make it hard for your blood to clot.
-Some of these are aspirin, ibuprofen (Advil, Motrin), vitamin E, warfarin (Coumadin), and clopidogrel (Plavix), or ticlopidine (Ticlid).
+- You may be asked to stop taking blood thinner medicines.
+Some of these are aspirin, ibuprofen (Advil, Motrin), vitamin E, warfarin (Coumadin), and clopidogrel (Plavix).

 - Prepare your home for after surgery.